qutip/qutip/doc/guide/guide-correlation.rst

 |                                              | Monte Carlo solver.                     |
 +----------------------------------------------+-----------------------------------------+

-The most common use-case is to calculate correlation functions of the kind :math:`\left<a(0)b(t)\right>`, in which case we use the correlation function solvers that start from the steady state, e.g., the :func:`qutip.correlation.correlation_ss_ode` function.
+The most common use-case is to calculate correlation functions of the kind :math:`\left<a(0)b(t)\right>`, in which case we use the correlation function solvers that start from the steady state, e.g., the :func:`qutip.correlation.correlation_ss` function.
 These functions return a vector (in general complex) with the correlations between the operators as a function of the difference time.

 .. _correlation-steady: